• Skip to main content

 Taking place in the BMI, the John Peek Room on the first floor

-Paul is President of the Birmingham Medal Society, a member of The Orders of Medals Research Society, Chair of the Military History Society of West Midlands Police, and serves on the committee of the West Midlands Police Museum.
+Paul is President of the Birmingham Medal Society, a member of The Orders and Medals Research Society, Chair of the Military History Society of West Midlands Police, and serves on the committee of the West Midlands Police Museum.
 Along with his wife Su, Paul has travelled extensively along the entire length of the Western Front in pursuit of his research.

 • Google Calendar